-The University prohibits sexually harassing behavior, including that made unlawful by Title VII of the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972, and the Elliott-Larsen Civil Rights Act.
-University policy and the law also prohibit retaliation against persons who report sexual harassment.
+Sexual harassment is a form of unlawful gender (sex) discrimination.
+It may involve harassment of women by men, harassment of men by women, and harassment between persons of the same sex.
+Sexual harassment is made unlawful by Title VII of the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972, and Michigan's Elliott-Larsen Civil Rights Act.
+The University and the law also prohibit retaliation against persons who complain about alleged sexual harassment or who cooperate in an investigation of reported sexual harassment.